tblite/tblite/doc/properties/xtbml/index.rst

 The details about the implemented properties can be found in the according sections.
 We introduce the properties, with the equations defining them, and what key is used to store them in the output dictionary.

-To capture non-local effects, we use a convolution kernel based on the coordination number of the sourunding atoms.
+To capture non-local effects, we use a convolution kernel based on the coordination number of the surrounding atoms.
 The convolution kernel is defined as a function of the distance between the atoms, and a scaling parameter ``a``.
 The convolution kernel is defined as: